California bill would ban conversion kits for automatic weapons

-SACRAMENTO California lawmakers on Wednesday voted to ban kits used to convert standard firearms into semi-automatics capable of firing more than 10 rounds of ammunition without reloading, although a stricter gun control measure was stalled.
+SACRAMENTO California lawmakers voted on Wednesday to ban kits used to convert standard firearms into semi-automatics capable of firing more than 10 rounds of ammunition without reloading, but a measure to ban possession of large-capacity magazines was defeated.

 "Now, legally you can buy and you can sell conversion kits that allow you to convert conventional magazines so they can shoot many more than 10 rounds without reloading," said Assemblywoman Nancy Skinner of Berkeley, who sponsored the bill.

-Even so, the state has some of the toughest gun laws in the country.
+Even so, California has some of the toughest gun laws in the country.
 An assault weapons ban has been in place since 1989, passed after a mass shooting at an elementary school in Stockton.

-California Democrats control large majorities in both houses as well as the governorship.
-But many lawmakers owe their jobs to moderate and conservative voters in rural counties, and are hesitant to take on hot-button issues like firearm regulation.
+Democrats control large majorities in both houses as well as the governorship.
+But many lawmakers owe their jobs to moderate and conservative voters in rural counties, and are hesitant to take on hot-button issues like firearms regulation.

 The bill banning conversion kits, for example, passed only after a provision requiring a database to track sales of ammunition in the state was removed.

-Another measure, to ban repeat drug and alcohol offenders, as well as people who commit some gang-related crimes, from gun ownership for ten years passed on a vote of 42 to 27.
+Another measure, to ban repeat drug and alcohol offenders, as well as people who commit some gang-related crimes, from gun ownership for 10 years passed on a vote of 42-27.
+A bill prohibiting corporations from using the same assault weapons permit for more than one employee also passed.

 On Tuesday, lawmakers voted to ban new sales of semi-automatic rifles with removable magazines and to require people who already own such weapons to register them.

-A measure that would ban possession of large capacity ammunition magazines in the state was held up while supporters lobbied for votes.
+But a measure that would ban possession of large-capacity magazines in the state failed to win the vote of the Assembly's top Democrat, Speaker John Perez.
+Perez, a gun owner, was among several Democrats who either withheld their votes or cast ballots against the bill, which failed despite hours of lobbying by backers.

-Republicans continued their opposition to the gun control measures on Wednesday, voting against them as a bloc and warning that the measures are threats to the second amendment to the U.S. Constitution.
+Republicans continued their opposition to the gun control measures on Wednesday, voting against them as a bloc and warning that the measures were threats to the Second Amendment to the U.S. Constitution, which sets out the right to bear arms.

 Assemblyman Tim Donnelly, who represents the Southern California community of Twin Peaks, said the bill banning conversion kits would wrongly target people who had innocently purchased equipment that might or might not be used to modify a weapon.